-60. What is appropriate to include in the dossier regarding staying of the provisional tenure period?
+71. What is appropriate to include in the dossier regarding staying of the provisional tenure period?

 A staying of the provisional tenure period should not, in any way, penalize or adversely affect the faculty member during a tenure review and is intended to ensure equity in the tenure system.
-The signatory page of the dossier contains an area to indicate, as appropriate, the academic year of any granted staying of the provisional tenure period.
+The promotion and tenure form contains an area to indicate, as appropriate, the academic year of any granted staying of the provisional tenure period.
 This is the only place in the dossier in which this should be referenced.
 No reference to the reason or rationale for the stay should appear anywhere in the dossier (including on the promotion and tenure form).
-(Page 26-27, VI; Page 58, Appendix G.)
+(Pages 26-27, VI; Appendix G)

-61. Are department promotion and tenure review committees involved in reviewing requests for staying of the provisional tenure period?
+72. Are department promotion and tenure review committees involved in reviewing requests for staying of the provisional tenure period?

 No. The reason or rationale for a stay is often quite personal and should be kept confidential.
 It would also be a conflict of interest for the department promotion and tenure review committee to have knowledge of the basis of such individual requests.
-(Page 26-27, VI; page 58, Appendix G)
+(Pages 26-27, VI; Appendix G)